 - Ask about the physical therapists' experience in helping children with developmental delay and their families.

-- During your first visit with the physical therapist, be prepared to describe your concerns in as much detail as possible.
+- Be prepared to describe your concerns in as much detail as possible.

 The American Physical Therapy Association (APTA) believes that consumers should have access to information that could help them make health care decisions, and also prepare them for their visit with their health care provider.